ACINQ/secp256k1-kmp/publishing/PUBLISHING.md

 ## Adding custom JNI bindings

-Github CI currently generates JNI bindings for Windows x64, Linux x64 and iOS x64.
+Github CI currently generates JNI bindings for Windows x64, Linux x64, macOS x64 and arm64, and iOS x64.
 But it is possible to add custom bindings to JNI packages before they are published to maven central.

 This is how we add linux arm64 bindings: